AliasRK/WebVirtCloud-B7/README.md

     * removed data sort possibility
     * fixed some html problems
     * some fixes regarding libxml2 to lxml conversion
+  * Version 1.1 - Patch 2 (1.1.2)
+    * Fixed problem with mac address when cloning a VM template from staff user
+    * Removed sorting on instances page when lgged in as Super User because of some problems.
+For staff users it still exists.
+Will be fixed soon when a solution for it is found.

 This version will always be updated with the latest changes from both repos and I will try to apply fixes to all bugs I find, in order to make it always running from the first time you deploy it!
 Also, I will escalate "Pull requests" to both those guys in order to offer them my fixes in their repos!